 - The Boundary Wire is buried so that it is not accidentally tripped over or cut.
-Use care when using a weed eater or when digging near the Boundary Wire to prevent damage. - The system should only be used with healthy pets.
+Use care when trimming grass or digging near the Boundary Wire to prevent damage. - The system should only be used with healthy pets.
 Contact your veterinarian if you have concerns about the medical condition of your pet (medication, pregnant, heart conditions, etc.). - This system is not for vicious or aggressive pets.
 If your pet may pose a threat to others, DO NOT USE THIS SYSTEM.
-If you are unsure if your pet is aggressive, please consult your veterinarian or a certified trainer. - The PetSafe® In-Ground FenceTM is for residential use only. - The Static Correction will get your pet's attention, but will not cause harm.
+If you are unsure if your pet is aggressive, please consult your veterinarian or a certified trainer. - The PetSafe® Deluxe In-Ground Cat FenceTM is for residential use only. - The Static Correction will get your pet's attention, but will not cause harm.
 It is designed to startle, not to punish. - Test the Receiver Collar every 2 months.
 Battery life depends upon how often the Receiver Collar is activated.